Last update: February 22, 2021

 Continue reading for more clinical guidance for paramedics.

-OUTIL DE DÉPISTAGE DU COVID-19 POUR LES AMBULANCIERS PARAMÉDICAUX Dernière mise à jour le 8 mai
+OUTIL DE DÉPISTAGE DU COVID-19 POUR LES AMBULANCIERS PARAMÉDICAUX Dernière mise à jour le 17 juin, 2020

-For current information about 2019 Novel Coronavirus, visit Public Health Ontario.
+For current information about COVID-19, visit Public Health Ontario.

 For each patient, one paramedic should approach and use the COVID-19 Screening Tool.
 The result of this screening will help you orient your infection control precautions and care approach.

-Note that Central Ambulance Communication Centres are screening callers for 2019 novel coronavirus.
+Note that Central Ambulance Communication Centres are screening callers for COVID-19.

-Paramedics should continue to care for all patients including those with respiratory symptoms according to Medical Directives, except where special guidance is given.
+Paramedics should continue to care for all patients including those with respiratory symptoms according to Medical Directives.
 The ALS PCS recognizes that in extenuating circumstances paramedics may not be able to provide all the treatments that they’ve considered.
-MAC considers the COVID-19 pandemic as an extenuating circumstance.
+MAC considers the COVID-19 pandemic as an extenuating circumstance and provides additional guidance for paramedics managing patients within these circumstances.

-For patients with respiratory signs or symptoms, including cardiac arrest, you may need to adapt your care plan.
-MAC advises additional considerations and guidance for care in the interventions where aerosolized pathogens may be a concern.
+For patients with respiratory signs or symptoms, including cardiac arrest, paramedics may need to adapt their care plan.
+MAC advises additional considerations and guidance for care in interventions where the paramedic risk of exposure to the virus is increased.

-See the MAC Memorandum: Considerations for Paramedics Managing Patients with Possible Novel Coronavirus (COVID-19) for more information.
+See the MAC Memorandum: Considerations for Paramedics Managing Patients During the COVID-19 Pandemic for more information.

-When caring for patients who screen positive, paramedics should notify the receiving facility that the incoming patient screened positive on the 2019 Novel Coronavirus Screening Tool.
+When caring for patients who screen positive, paramedics should notify the receiving facility that the incoming patient screened positive on the COVID-19 Screening Tool.

 Paramedics may also indicate, or the emergency department may ask for, the following summary information: